IBM/evote/docs/run-local.md

 ![fabgate](https://user-images.githubusercontent.com/10428517/74991599-2d4ae080-53fb-11ea-902b-0d605d5df5ac.png)

 and then
-  *Export Connection Profile* and then choose the `evote/web-app/server` directory.
+  *Export Connection Profile* and then choose the `evote/web-app/server` directory. 🚨🚨🚨Make sure to save the file as `local_fabric_connection.json`.
+The default name is `Local Fabric - Org1_connection.json` but we need to change it to match our `config.json` file below.
 #### Export Wallet

 - Under *FABRIC WALLETS* right-click on `Local Fabric - Org1 Wallet` and select